 - Carefully add the salmon to the skillet.
 Cook 2-3 minutes on each side (depending on the thickness of the fish).

-- Once each side is blackened, place salmon in a glass cooking dish and bake in the oven for 6-10 minutes or until desired doneness.
+- Once each side is blackened, place salmon in a glass or ceramic baking dish and bake in the oven for 6-10 minutes or until desired doneness.

-I served it with plain quinoa (cooked in salted water for some flavor) and Stir-Fried Broccolete with Cashews…minus the cashews.
+I served it with plain quinoa (cooked in salted water for some flavor) and stir-fried broccolini.
 It was one of the best meals I’ve had in a long time.